Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M301 H1 P20 I0.5 D100 ; Set PID values
 </pre>

+### Order dependency

+* **RRF 3.x**: The M301 command must come later in config.g than the M950 command that created the heater number it refers to.

 ### Notes

 Sets Proportional (P), Integral (I) and Derivative (D) values for hot end.
 See also M303